Skip to main content

 What Do the Blood Pressure Numbers Actually Mean?

 The blood pressure numbers actually mean two things: how hard your heart pushes blood out (the top, or systolic, number) and the pressure between heartbeats (the bottom, or diastolic, number).
-Blood pressure shifts all day based on stress, caffeine, hydration, and activity.
+Blood pressure changes all day based on stress, caffeine, hydration, and activity.
 We use these home reading categories.

 • Normal.
 Less than 120 over 80 mmHg.